 The St Thomas More College P&F Association provides a structured way for parents and guardians to be involved with the College.
-Parents and guardians are encouraged to attend the meetings of the P&F; usually held at 6:00pm on the first Wednesday of each month during term time in the College Library.
-Dates of the P&F meetings can be found on the Parent Portal and College Calendar.
+Parents and guardians are encouraged to attend the meetings of the P&F. Dates of the P&F meetings can be found on the Parent Portal and College Calendar.

 The P&F Executive Committee members are elected at the AGM.
-The P&F offers invaluable support for College initiatives and some minor fund raising.
+The P&F offers invaluable support for College initiatives and resources for our students.